hardwario/docs/chester/firmware-sdk/installation-on-ubuntu.md

 1. Initialize the **Python** virtual environment:

    ```
-   python3 -m venv venv
+   python3 -m venv .venv
    ```

 1. Activate the **Python** virtual environment:

    ```
-   source venv/bin/activate
+   source .venv/bin/activate
    ```

    :::caution

    When you close the shell (or your text editor with the integrated terminal), you must reactivate the virtual Python environment.
-Call this command (used in the procedure above): `source venv/bin/activate`.
+Call this command (used in the procedure above): `source .venv/bin/activate`.
 In the future, you may have various **West** workspaces with different versions of the **Python** packages, and thanks to the virtual environment concept, these will not suffer from version conflicts.

    :::